 Even though humidity is important to carpenter ants, they are known to build their nests in dry areas as well.
+Changes in temperature might give them the urge to infiltrate in large number in the search of food.
 The main problem with these insects is that when they first invade your home, the damage is unnoticeable.
-It’s only noticeable when distraction is significant.
+It’s only noticeable when detraction is significant.

 How do carpenter ants look like?